Three reasons blue light safety glasses are essential on the job

 1. Blue light hazards could damage your eyes

 Not all colors of light have the same effect on individuals.
 According to Harvard research, blue light is the culprit of several known health issues over long periods.
+Blue light is inherently dangerous because it has the shortest wavelength and the highest energy compared to other colors.

-But blue light isn’t necessarily bad.
+But, blue light isn’t necessarily bad.
 A huge benefit of blue wavelengths is that they’re important during daylight hours to help you boost attention, reaction times, and mood.

 The worst part?
 This kind of damage can develop slowly over time... and the effects are irreversible.